Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

 Non-membership proof
 ====================

-A proof to determine that a user does not meet one or more attributes, for example, that they are a resident of a country under trade sanctions.
+A proof to determine that an attribute of a user's identity is **not** included in a set, for example, that they are **not** a resident of a country under trade sanctions.

 .. _glossary-off-chain: